How to Create a Headless WooCommerce Store: Easy Guide

 • Vue.js: Another powerful framework that offers flexibility and ease of use.

-• Gatsby: Ideal for building static websites that are super-fast and SEO-friendly.
+• Gatsby: Ideal for building super-fast, SEO-friendly static websites.

 The choice of framework depends on your goals.
-If SEO is a priority, you may want to lean towards Next.js or Gatsby, as they offer better support for SEO features like server-side rendering (SSR).
+If SEO is a priority, you may want to lean toward Next.js or Gatsby, as they offer better support for SEO features such as server-side rendering (SSR).

 Step 3: Integrate WooCommerce with REST API or GraphQL

 Here’s where the magic happens.
-You’ll need to connect your front-end with the WooCommerce back-end.
-WooCommerce provides two main ways to fetch and display data:
+You’ll need to connect your front-end with the WooCommerce back-end, implementing GraphQL authorization to manage data access securely:

-• REST API: WooCommerce’s REST API is the standard way to pull product data, orders, customer details, etc.
+• REST API: WooCommerce’s REST API is the standard way to retrieve product data, orders, customer details, and more.

 • GraphQL: If you’re looking for more efficient data querying, you can use the WPGraphQL plugin to enable GraphQL on your WooCommerce site.